dougeby/IntuneDocs/intune/device-supervised-mode.md

 ## Next steps

-To manage other device management options, see [What is Microsoft Intune device management?](device-management.md).
+For other device management options, see [What is Microsoft Intune device management?](device-management.md).